cuemacro/findatapy/README.md

 # Coding log

+* 30 Dec 2019
+    * Added message about lack of Redis
 * 17 Dec 2019
     * Fix issue with Redis cache if two similar elements cached (takes the last now)
 * 16 Dec 2019